metayeti/YABS.js/README.md

   ]
 ```

-This is equivalent to declaring the variable listing from within, but if you have many sourcefiles where you use the same variables, you could use a global entry instead.
+The above is equivalent to declaring the variable listing from within the `"source"` entry, however if you have many sourcefiles where you end up using the same variables, this might be a better way of creating such listings.

 Inside the sourcefile, using the preprocessor might look something like this: